 If spending one more second in your home makes you want to scream, I get it.
 We've all become intimately familiar with our homes the last few years.
 But that may be the very reason why we need to reconnect.

-Still, despite the uptick in COVID-19 vaccinations and the loosening of regulations, you may still be hesitant to venture too far from home.
-“Typically, our home is a place of rest and relaxation, [but for a year it] has had to serve as an office, a classroom for our children and a gym,” says Margaret Seide, MD, a board-certified psychiatrist in New York City.
+“Typically, our home is a place of rest and relaxation, [but during the pandemic it] has had to serve as an office, a classroom for our children and a gym,” says Margaret Seide, MD, a board-certified psychiatrist in New York City.

 This erases the separation between the pressure-filled workplace and the safe space that is home.
-Enter: The staycation, “which allows us to reconnect with our home as a place of peace and leisure that truly belongs to us,” Seide notes.
+The staycation, “allows us to reconnect with our home as a place of peace and leisure that truly belongs to us,” Seide notes.

 Below, mental health experts and hospitality pros weigh in on how to enjoy a few relaxing, stress-relieving days, without actually leaving home.
-While you're at it, learn how to make your home a sanctuary
+(And while you're at it, learn how to make your home a sanctuary.)

 Change Your Definition of “Vacation”